 STAGES of LEARNING

 There’s more to learning to ride than “balancing” on a bike.
-I think of the the process of becoming a competent rider in these three stages of development:
+I see the process of becoming a competent rider in three stages of learning:

 2. Your first gentle rides around others; joggers, moms, dogs, bikes.
 Make judgements and navigate your path through the environment.
 First experience of riding a bit faster and then slowing from that speed.
 Practice of fine steering in narrower paths.
 First exposure to using the gears.